Seris0/Gustav0/Addons/ArmatureXXMI/README.md

 This add-on is intended to be used by advanced users.
 I will not explain how it works, as an advanced user must understand the terms and actions used.

+## Changelog

+### Beta Release
+- The beta version of the ArmatureXXMI Add-on is now available!

+### Massive Speed Improvement
+- Optimized the vertex group matching process.
+- Reduced processing time significantly by leveraging numpy for batch operations.
+- Removed redundant loops and streamlined calculations for better performance.

 ## Main Features

 ### 1. Armature Matching Properties